-12. InfoGation is a pioneer in the development of on-board and handheld vehicle navigation solutions.
-InfoGation produces vehicle-based turn-by-turn driving directions with accurate voice guidance, real-time travel content, and communications integration solutions for the automotive, trucking, commercial fleet and consumer industries.
-In conjunction with Microsoft and Clarion, InfoGation created the first in-car computing device, the AutoPC, which was powered by Microsoft's Windows CE for Automotive operating system.
-InfoGation also licensed its software platform to the Hertz rental car company for the latest Hertz NeverLost navigation devices as well as the IntelliRoute navigation software to Rand McNally for its consumer, recreational vehicle, and truck/fleet product lines.
+InfoGation is a pioneer in the development of on-board and handheld 13.
+6 vehicle navigation solutions.
+InfoGation produces vehicle-based turn-by-turn 7 driving directions with accurate voice guidance, real-time travel content, and 8 communications integration solutions for the automotive, trucking, commercial fleet 9 and consumer industries.
+In conjunction with Microsoft and Clarion, InfoGation 10 created the first in-car computing device, the AutoPC, which was powered by 11 Microsoft's Windows CE for Automotive operating system.
+InfoGation also 12 licensed its software platform to the Hertz rental car company for the latest Hertz 13 NeverLost navigation devices as well as to Rand McNally for the IntelliRoute 14 navigation software for its consumer, recreational vehicle, and truck/fleet product 15 lines.
+InfoGation and Huawei are currently adverse parties in a pending action in 16 this Court, Case No. 3:16-cv-01903-H-JLB, regarding infringement of U.S. Patent 17 No. 6,292,743, of which the '843 patent is a continuation.
+18